Skip to content

 sudo /bin/bash run-sidecar.sh

-Using the automatic installation script allows for quick installation and running within seconds.
-The automatic configuration includes the following:
+Using the automatic installation script enables quick installation and startup within seconds.
+The automatic configuration includes:

 After installation, the following installation information will be displayed: